GameDevRichtofen-G/Everything-about-Neural-Networks-/README.md

 # What is Artificial Neural Network
-Artificial Neural Networks are one most powerful ML/DL model, capable of solving complex problems in simliar to us humans.
+Artificial Neural Networks are one the most powerful ML/DL models, capable of solving complex problems in simliar ways like us humans.
 NN was found in 1958, where psychologist 		**Frank Rosenblatt**.
 He was the first person who manage to implement the first NN model.
 These images shows the simliarity between humans NN and ML/DL ANN :

 ![Description](https://github.com/GameDevRichtofen-G/Everything-about-Neural-Networks-/blob/main/Neuron6.png)